kodybrown/createpw/README.md

 password = #ZJ~EEUmXuYVdMEMUK7CVbgxqY
 ```

-I typed `12345678` for the passwords.
-In the last example, you should get the same result!
+I typed '12345678' for the passwords.
+If you perform the last example yourself, you should get the same result! ...
+Uh..
+Please let me know if you don't! ;-)